 Adding Employees Individually

-To add an employee individually, go to the Employees tab and click on Add New Employee under Actions.
+To add an employee individually, go to the Employees tab and click on Add New Employee.
 You will then be guided through a simple, three-step process to capture the following information: classification, basic info and regular hours.
 Please see the following related articles for more information on each of these steps:

 Adding Employees in Bulk